My review of Data Protection in Singapore in one graph

-Now I wonder whether the PDPC feels that its role in educating the public of personal data concepts through its publication of decisions is done, and is now moving to publicising data breaches to educate the public on personal data enforcement.
+Now I wonder whether the PDPC feels that its role in educating the public about personal data concepts through its publication of decisions is done, and is now moving to publicise data breaches to educate the public on personal data enforcement.
 Simply put, no more Mr Nice PDPC anymore.
 It’s a side effect of the debacle caused by SingHealth and recent public sector breaches.
 You can cynically put it as trying to show the public that there are no angels in the private sector.
 My own belief is that more needs to be done to show the public that bad data practices are prevalent, and more work needs to be done.
 This is hardly a problem limited to Singapore, but it now feels real here.

 A new challenge for 2020

 I guess to some extent I provided a raison d’etre for my data project.
-By using automated means, hopefully I can make this sustainable.
+By using automated means, hopefully, I can make this sustainable.
 What are you seeing out there?
 What kind of information would you be curious about?
 Feel free to let me know!

 Check out the updated version of the graph: